-Every day, millions of commuters in the U.S. use public transportation, and school buses transport our children to and from class.
-These commuters include the tens of thousands of Illinois residents and visitors who use bus transportation operated by CTA, PACE, Greyhound, Megabus, and others.
-Every parent of the schoolchild and commuter expects that they will reach their destination safely on a well-maintained bus operated by a properly licensed and trained driver.
-Unfortunately, bus accidents still occur too often.
+Every day, millions of commuters in the U.S. use public transportation, including tens of thousands of Illinois residents and visitors who ride buses operated by the Chicago Transit Authority (CTA), the Pace suburban bus system, Greyhound, Megabus, and other private and public operators.
+Meanwhile, thousands of Illinois children depend on school buses to transport them to classes.
+Every rider expects they will reach their destination safely on a well-maintained bus operated by a properly licensed and trained driver.
+Unfortunately, bus accidents still occur all too often.

-Chicago is one of America’s busiest metropolitan areas where commuters have access to major mass transit systems to get around.
-Many commuters use city buses to travel to and from work within the city limits and out into the Chicago suburb as far north as the Wisconsin State line and as far south as Joliet.
+Chicago is one of America’s busiest metropolitan hubs, where commuters have access to major mass transit systems to get around.
+Many commuters use city buses to travel to and from work within the city limits and into the suburbs as far north as the Wisconsin state line and as far south as Joliet.

-To ensure public safety, the Illinois legislature has enacted numerous laws on regulating the use of buses within the state that are owned, managed, and operated by government agencies and private companies.
+To protect public safety, the Illinois legislature has enacted laws regulating the operation of buses within the state that are owned, managed, and operated by government agencies and private companies.

-Bus drivers are required to have a specialized driver’s license to operate the commercial vehicle after passing a knowledge test and a driving test through the state’s Department of Motor Vehicles.
-Additionally, bus drivers operating childcare vehicles must meet special requirements that include:
+Bus drivers are required to have a specialized driver’s license to operate commercial vehicles after passing a written test and driving test through the state’s department of motor vehicles.
+Additionally, drivers operating vehicles that transport children must meet special requirements that include:

-- Pass an FBI and Illinois specific criminal background check that involves a fingerprint check
+- Pass an FBI and state criminal background check

 - Complete a certification course and bus driver training